 “If we’re unwilling to do that, then we need to consider another profession.”

-Dillard is a staff writer for Teaching Tolerance.
+Dillard is a senior writer for Teaching Tolerance.

 When teaching Black students, consider these reminders: